 Mailbox.org only uses renewable energy and its interoperable with any standard compliant

-coffee maker ProtonMail feels more like a coffee capsule system that locks you into their more expensive product that doesn’t really do anything extra with an a more negative impact on the environment.
+coffee maker ProtonMail feels more like a coffee capsule system that locks you into their more expensive product that doesn’t do anything extra with a more negative impact on the environment.

 ProtonMail does offer a cheaper plan but then you can’t use catch-all addressing and is still more than double the cost of Mailbox.org’s plan.
 Mailbox.org’s cheapest plan is only 12 Euro/yr.

 ProtonMail is over three times more expensive than Mailbox.org with these requirements.
-If you need additional domains, aliases, or storage the next level up makes the price discrepancy become even more obvious.
+If you need additional domains, aliases, or storage than the next level up makes the price discrepancy even more obvious.